The online Comment window has expired

 • Default_avatar

-Ann Stanton over 1 year ago
+Ann Stanton about 2 years ago

 -Please increase funding for street repair in the most economically disadvantage ZIP Codes like 53205.
 This is a racial equity issue as the people in those ZIP Codes largely have less means to repair their cars that are damaged by the poor condition of the streets.